aws-samples/monitor-backups-to-amazon-s3-using-amazon-cloudwatch/README.md

 ![Screenshot](./CloudWatchDashboad-Screenshot.png)

-In this pattern, we will create an Amazon S3 trigger to invoke a Lambda function that will publish a custom metric to Amazon CloudWatch, based on the backup data in S3.
-CloudWatch dashboards will allow you to monitor all backups in a single graph, and CloudWatch alarms will send notifications when backups fail, to help customers quickly resolve failing backups.
+In this pattern, we will create an Amazon S3 trigger to invoke a Lambda function when backups are copied into the Amazon S3 bucket, that will publish a custom metric to Amazon CloudWatch, based on the backup data in Amazon S3.
+Amazon CloudWatch dashboards will allow you to monitor all backups in a single graph, and CloudWatch alarms will send notifications when backups fail, to help customers quickly resolve failing backups.

 This pattern uses AWS serverless services to implement an event-driven approach to monitor backup files in Amazon S3.

 ## Prerequisites

-- An active AWS account.
+- An active AWS account
-- AWS Command Line Interface (AWS CLI), [installed](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) and [configured](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) to work with the AWS account, on one or multiple systems/servers that are backing up to Amazon S3, with an IAM user that has access to the Amazon S3 bucket.
+- AWS Command Line Interface (AWS CLI), [installed](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) and [configured](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) to work with the AWS account, on one or multiple systems/servers that are backing up to Amazon SS3.
+Or you can use [other methods to backup data to Amazon S3](https://aws.amazon.com/backup-restore/use-cases/)
 - AWS Serverless Application Model Command Line Interface (AWS SAM CLI) [installed](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/install-sam-cli.html), in order to deploy this architecture

 ## Assumptions